 Shortly after I shared my Tulum guide I took off some time and went on vacation to the Outerbanks with my longtime best friend.
 We go with her family at the end of each summer.
 And then I had a weekend trip to the Poconos.

 By the time I looked up I was accepting a new job offer, putting in my two weeks and considering a cross-country move.
 As you can guess, I decided to make the move.
 I flew out to San Francisco last Saturday and settled in to a temporary apartment.
+For those looking to make the move out to this city also, there are some good sf real estate agents worthy of consideration.
 This week has been so busy, and yet it’s felt so long at the same time.

 In a happy coincidence, some of my cousins, my aunt and my uncle ended up being in town for a visit the same weekend I moved.
 I decided to unpack my suitcase another day, and instead went for a hike at Land’s End.